Watercolor of a solitary figure standing on a shore looking out across open water toward a distant landmass

 Watercolor of countless handwritten letters, typed pages, and glowing screens flowing together like tributaries into a wide river Seven billion people still typing.

 Cut that connection and something worse than stale data happens.
-Researchers found that when models train on their own synthetic output instead of human content, they degrade.4 They called it "model collapse."
+It turns out that when models train on their own synthetic output instead of human content, they degrade.4 They called it "model collapse."
 One researcher described it as "the computer-science version of inbreeding."
 We built this intelligence from everything humanity ever wrote, and it turns out it can't survive without us continuing to write.

 If the internet went dark tomorrow, every AI on the planet would be stranded.
 Not limited.
 Not outdated.
 Useless.

 John Donne wrote it four hundred years ago.
 No man is an island entire of itself.
 He meant that isolation doesn't just limit a person.
 It diminishes them.
-I keep coming back to that line.
+That line won't leave me alone.
 Turns out the same is true for the intelligence we built from a million human voices.

 People keep asking me which model to use.
 Wrong question.
 They're all the same engine now.
 The only question that matters is what you connect it to.

 No model is an island.
-The ones that work are a piece of the continent.
+The ones that work still have the cable attached.

 References